Skip to main content

 Prolonged anabolic steroid exposure can lead to kidney damage, including Focal Segmental Glomerulosclerosis, through increased filtration demand and direct cellular toxicity.

+The systemic effects of AAS also contribute to renal compromise.
+The activation of the renin-angiotensin-aldosterone system (RAAS) is a significant mechanism.
+AAS can stimulate RAAS, leading to increased production of angiotensin II and aldosterone.
 Angiotensin II is a potent vasoconstrictor, elevating systemic blood pressure and causing intrarenal vasoconstriction, which can reduce renal blood flow and contribute to glomerular injury.
 Aldosterone, while essential for fluid and electrolyte balance, can promote kidney inflammation and fibrosis when excessively activated.

 Furthermore, anabolic agents can enhance the production of endothelin, a powerful vasoconstrictor, directly or indirectly through RAAS activation.
 Elevated endothelin levels contribute to renal ischemia and fibrosis, further compromising kidney function.
 Oxidative stress also plays a significant role; AAS use can increase the production of reactive oxygen species, leading to cellular damage within the kidneys.
-This oxidative burden can initiate inflammatory responses and contribute to progression.
+This oxidative burden can initiate inflammatory responses and contribute to chronic kidney disease progression.

 Inflammatory cytokines, such as TNF-α, IL-1β, and IL-6, are also implicated.
 AAS can over-express pro-fibrotic and pro-apoptotic mediators like TGF-β1, driving kidney fibrosis and cellular death.
 These inflammatory and fibrotic pathways represent a common route to chronic kidney disease, highlighting the systemic inflammatory potential of prolonged anabolic agent exposure.